 The chuggers are Laurel and Hardy.

 His Stan is fine but his Oliver is awful.
-The slapstick in this movie, and there is a lot of it, is unequivocally awful.
+There is a lot of slapstick in this movie and it is all awful.

-It’s even worse with sound – you can hear his feet hitting the bottom of the door frame way before his face makes contact, telegraphing the joke and rendering it even more desperately unfunny.
+It’s even worse with sound – you can hear his feet hitting the bottom of the door frame way before his face makes contact, completely telegraphing the joke.

 Someone made this!
 Money, time and effort went into this!